hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B1_vim.md

 We have covered some basic commands in vim, but practice is key for getting comfortable with the program.
 Let's practice what we just learned in a brief challenge.

-1. Open spider.txt, and delete the word "water" from line #2.
+1. Open `spider.txt`, and delete the word "water" from line #2.
 2. Quit without saving.
 3. Open `spider.txt` again, and delete: "Down came the rain."
 4. Save the file.